ppyzza/EggRating/README.md

 ** An Configuration is get Configuration and can set value to EggRating Dialog by list below this line

-## Credits
-- The rating stars are from [RateView](https://github.com/taruntyagi697/RateView).
-- The star in the App Icon of an example project is made by [Maxim Basinski](http://www.flaticon.com/authors/maxim-basinski) from www.flaticon.com

 ## License

-EggRating is available under the MIT license.
+EggRating is available under the Apache license.
 See the LICENSE file for more info.